grpc/grpc.github.io/docs/index.md

 between code in different languages.
 So far, we've just looked at Java code generated from and implementing our `Greeter` service definition.
-However, as you'll see if you look at the language-specific subdirectories in this repository, we've also generated and implemented `Greeter` in some of gRPC's other supported languages.
+However, as you'll see if you look at the language-specific subdirectories in the `grpc-common` repository, we've also generated and implemented `Greeter` in some of gRPC's other supported languages.
 Each service and client uses interface code generated from the same proto that we used for the Java example.